ritual-net/infernet-cloud/README.md

 * Under "Node configuration", specify the conditions needed for a node to run the container.
 	* To use a private Docker image, choose the owner's Docker Hub account.

-* Under "Customize container", specify the container's configuration.
+* Under "Container configuration", specify parameters needed to run the desired AI/ML workflow.
 	* To use a private Docker image, look for image IDs grouped under the owner's Docker Hub username.

 * Click **Add container template**.